 Often round the world adventures are told by men.
 It is therefore refreshing to read Sarah Outen’s story as she tackles circumnavigating the world under her own steam by bike and boat.
-Sarah is incredibly candid about both the highs and lows and will make you feel as if you are on the journey with her.
-Be prepared to join her on a personal journey of self discovery, love, friendship and loss.
+In Dare to Do: Taking on the planet by bike and boat, Sarah is incredibly candid about both the highs and lows and will make you feel as if you are on the journey with her.
+Be prepared to join her on a personal journey of self-discovery, love, friendship and loss.
 A truly inspiring read that reminds us that all we need to do to have a great adventure is to take the first step.

 To Shake the Sleeping Self – by Jedidiah Jenkins

 At age 30, Jedidiah quits his job to spend sixteen months cycling from Oregon to Patagonia.
 To Shake the Sleeping Self chronicles not only the incredible journey, but his questions and introspective discoveries, as he searches for a sense of identity and the idea of what makes life living.
 He grew up as a gay man in a Christian household, and sought to overcome some of the trauma he experienced in favour of living a bold and thriving life.

 From Heaven Lake: Travels Through Sinkiang and Tibet – by Vikram Seth